“Special thanks to Steven Koprince, Koprince Law LLC, for contributing to this post.” – Carroll Bernard

 Are There Any Exceptions?

-In the NAICS codes where SBA has recognized that certain NAICS and Product Service Codes do not have any small business manufacturers based in the U.S., they maintain a list of class waivers.
+In some cases, if SBA determines that certain NAICS and Product Service Codes do not have any small business manufacturers based in the U.S., they maintain a list of class waivers.
 Hence, if an acquisition falls within one of these NAICS codes, the non-manufacturer rule may be waived.

 I’d recommend bookmarking the web address for quick reference in the future when you want to check if the solicitation you are looking at requires the non-manufacturer rule or allows a waiver.
-This should be a routine checkpoint on every solicitation you are considering to bid.
+This should be a routine check for every solicitation you plan to bid on.

 Please be aware, however, that a class waiver does not apply to an entire NAICS code: in order for the class waiver to apply, the NAICS code, Product Service Code, and product description must all align with the solicitation.